sail-sg/Meta-Unlearning/README.md

 bash scripts/esd_meta.sh
 bash scripts/sdd_meta.sh
 ```
-Note that you should change the hyperparameter refer to our paper.
+Note that we only give the example hyperparameter in code and you should change the hyperparameter refer to our paper.

 For UCE and RECE based meta-unlearning: